maksyuki/TaichiGAME/README.md

 > NOTE: Due to my research is still under review and revise, I could not release all results now.
 At present, I only release the initial physics engine component of TaichiGAME.
 So I only introduce physics engine component now.
 In the first half of 2022, I will release other components of TaichiGAME.

-To implement the physics engines, I refer to the [Physics2D (c++, MIT License)](https://github.com/AngryAccelerated/Physics2D) project, and rewrite entire content of it into python with taichi and add more unit tests.
+To implement the physics engine, I refer to the [Physics2D (c++, MIT License)](https://github.com/AngryAccelerated/Physics2D) project, and rewrite entire content of it into python with taichi and add more unit tests.
 The following architecture chart illustrates the basic features:

 <p align="center">
  <img src="https://raw.githubusercontent.com/maksyuki/TaichiGAME-res/main/arch.drawio.svg"/>